dankuck/dan-learns-python/README.md

 I got a lot of error messages reminding me to put a `:` after `def`, `if`, and `else` statements.

-I also learned that the `join` method is found on a string and accepts an array parameter.
+I also learned that the `join` method is found on a string and accepts a list parameter.

-Dictionary and array literals look like they do in many other languages and trailing commas are not a problem.
+Dictionary and list literals look like they do in many other languages and trailing commas are not a problem.

 `True` and `False` are written in that casing.